AsimKhan2019/CodeLabs-UWP/Workshop/Module1-AdaptiveUI/README.md

     >CompactInline mode displaces the app content when the menu is open, and it shows the narrow nav pane when the menu is closed.

-9. Open __Views > TripDetailPage.xaml__.
+1. Open __Views > TripDetailPage.xaml__.
 The controls in this Grid get loaded into the frame in the app shell.
 Notice that the Sights and Map are laid out in a RelativePanel inside of a Grid.
 A RelativePanel is a layout container that allows you to control the placement of its child elements in spatial relation to each other.

     The single visual state in the Visual State Manager arranges the controls for the Desktop view.

     >__Note:__ There are certain controls that expose their properties to child controls.
 These properties are known as attached properties.
 The RelativePanel is an example of such a control.
 It exposes properties such as RightOf that allows child elements to position themselves within the RelativePanel relative to other child elements or the panel itself.

     >You’ll notice in the Visual State that there is a special syntax in the Setter target attribute where attached properties are surrounded by parentheses.

-10. Stop debugging and return to Visual Studio.
+1. Stop debugging and return to Visual Studio.

-<a name="task2"></a>
+<a name="Ex1Task2"></a>
-### Task 2 – Incorporate additional layouts
+#### Task 2 – Incorporate additional layouts ####

 Now that we’ve explored the fixed UI in the SightsToSee starter app, we can add visual states for Tablet and Mobile.
 Our goal is to make better use of the available real estate by rearranging and resizing controls, and by hiding and showing content as needed.

 1. We’re going to begin by adding the tablet visual state to the app shell using code snippets.

-    >__Note:__ Code snippets are blocks of reusable code that can be quickly inserted using a unique string, hotkey, or context menu.
+    >**Note**: Code snippets are blocks of reusable code that can be quickly inserted using a unique string, hotkey, or context menu.
 There are two kinds of snippets: expansion snippets and surround-with snippets.

-    >__Note:__Expansion snippets contain contiguous blocks of code that insert at the point of the cursor.
+    >**Note**: Expansion snippets contain contiguous blocks of code that insert at the point of the cursor.
 Surround-with snippets can wrap around existing code.
 In this lab, we will use expansion snippets.
 For more on code snippets, visit https://msdn.microsoft.com/en-us/library/ms165392.aspx

-2. Open __AppShell.xaml__.
+1. Open __AppShell.xaml__.

-3. Find the ```<--Desktop State-->``` in the __VisualStateGroup__.
+1. Find the ```<--Desktop State-->``` in the __VisualStateGroup__.
 Change the __MinWindowWidth__ adaptive trigger for the Desktop state from 0 to __1024__.

-4. Look for the ```<!--Tablet State -->``` section in the __VisualStateGroup__.
+1. Look for the ```<!--Tablet State -->``` section in the __VisualStateGroup__.
 Insert a new line beneath this comment.
 Type __M1_ShellTablet__ and hit the Tab key to expand the snippet.

     This state will control the behavior of the navigation pane for mid-size windows and tablets.
 It will set the SplitView pane to closed by default and keep the SplitView in __CompactInline__ mode.

     #### XAML
     ```XAML
     <!-- Tablet State -->

     <VisualState>
         <VisualState.StateTriggers>
             <AdaptiveTrigger MinWindowWidth="720" />